MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PREVIEWKEY' IS '[PreviewKey]'&page=2503`

 where

 - `[TenantID]` is the Microsoft Entra ID of their environment,
 - `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and
 - `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.

 After the "Preview creation", a preview listing of the offer is available in the AppSource marketplace.
-This preview listing can be accessed from Partner Center by clicking "App source preview" at the "Publisher signoff" step of the submission flow.
-However, installing the corresponding preview version of the extension from the preview listing is not supported and the above mentioned preview app install URL must be used instead.
+This preview listing can be accessed from Partner Center by checking off the "App source preview" option at the "Publisher signoff" step of the submission flow.
+However, installing the corresponding preview version of the extension from the preview listing isn't supported and the above mentioned preview app install URL must be used instead.

 ### How can I install preview versions of my library apps for selected customers?

-When installing the preview version of an extension, the latest preview version of its dependencies are installed only if the minimum version required is not satisfied by the extensions already installed on the customer environment.
+When installing the preview version of an extension, the latest preview version of its dependencies is installed only if the minimum version required isn't satisfied by the extensions already installed on the customer environment.

 You can ensure that your library apps are installed on your customer's environments by providing them with the install URL documented above using the app ID of your library app, or by increasing the dependency version in the manifest of the main app for your offer.

 ### How can I see if customers are using my preview versions?

-If you are using Azure Application Insights for your extension, you can see which customers installed it as a preview version by selecting signals `LC0010` and `LC0022` where the custom dimension `extensionAvailability` is set to `Preview`.
+If you're using Azure Application Insights for your extension, you can see which customers installed it as a preview version by selecting signals `LC0010` and `LC0022` where the custom dimension `extensionAvailability` is set to `Preview`.
 You can also see which customers used a preview key when installing your extensions by filtering on the custom dimension `extensionPreviewKeyProvided`.
 For more information, see [Analyzing Extension Lifecycle Trace Telemetry](../administration/telemetry-extension-lifecycle-trace.md).

 > [!NOTE]
 > If you see some extensions installed with `extensionAvailability` set to `Public` even if `extensionPreviewKeyProvided` is set to `True`, this means that the customers used the preview key they received after you selected `Go Live` in Partner Center to make the extension public.